andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 I’ve been streaming music on Spotify for years.
 In the early days, finding music to listen to was easy, as I had very little music exposure.
 There was a seemingly endless amount of new good music to discover.

 As time went on and my music taste matured, I began finding it more difficult to quickly find music to play.
 The popular public playlists weren't a great fit for me; I tried out Spotify’s personalized playlists, but those all too often either chose songs that I’ve already been listening to a lot, or were songs that didn't match the vibe I was going for.
+I'd occasionally make my own playlist, but then I'd end up relying on it so often that I'd soon grow bored of it and have to make a new one.

 I wanted a simple, reliable way to open a streaming app and immediately start playing music that I wanted to listen to.
 But what does "what I want to listen to" mean exactly?
 My experience often fell into one of two cases:
 - I can't put the vibe I'm going for into words, but if I heard a song that matches it, I'd immediately know it.
 I then want to find other songs that are similar to that song, that evoke the same listening experience.
 This motivates the **song-to-song search** problem: given a query song, retrieve the most similar songs to the query song.